horia141/horia141.github.io/_drafts/2016-12-06-stay-in-school.md

 - Student life is good.
 It's, for most people, a good combination of a lot of rights and no obligations.
 Don't be in a hurry to leave it.
 - The competition is doing it.
 Your peers from other universities are doing it.
 They're gonna come in the workforce knowing a lot more than you.
 - It's free.
 Few countries in the world where this is the case.
 Even in the cases where it's not the ROI is still there.
+- Work is work.
+It's not all experience and personal growth.
+It's also boring meetings, deadlines, bad colleagues, dependence on coffee, no more coffee, commutes through [this](http://www.hotnews.ro/stiri-administratie_locala-21361934-foto-cauzele-aglomeratiei-infernale-din-metrou-trenurile-nu-mai-fac-fata-intr-oras-paralizat-suprafata-subteran.htm) or [this](http://observator.tv/social/trafic-aglomerat-la-iesirile-din-capitala-trasee-alternative-149882.html).

 Alternatives:
 - Work part time.
 Not that great.
 Things have a way of going to full time.
 - Work over the summer.
 Do an intenrship for companies who have this.
 - Freelance on small side-projects.
+- Do a startup.
+- Work some non-tech job.